saouibrahim/saouibrahim/README.md

 ---

 Hello!
-I’m a second-year engineering comp-sci student, passionate about cybersecurity with interests in AI/Big Data. 🚀 I love learning and exploring new technologies to solve complex problems.
+I’m a second-year engineering comp-sci student at ISEN Nantes, passionate about cybersecurity with interests in AI/Big Data. 🚀 I love learning and exploring new technologies to solve complex problems.

 ## 📚 Ma Citation préférée | My Favorite Quote
 "La croissance intellectuelle devrait commencer à la naissance et ne cesser qu'à la mort." | "Intellectual growth should commence at birth and cease only at death."